build-trust/ockam/documentation/use-cases/secure-remote-access-tunnels/README.md

 * An HTTP request is wrapped in an Ockam Routing message and routed to the mutually authenticated secure channel.
-* The channel encrypts this routing message using an AEAD construction and makes the encrypted message the payload of a brand new Ockam Routing message.
+* The channel encrypts this routing message (using an AEAD construction) and makes this encrypted message in-turn a payload of a brand new Ockam Routing message.
 * This new message is routed over TCP to the other end of the channel where it is decrypted and checked for authenticity and integrity.
 * This decrypted message is itself an Ockam Routing message destined for the Outlet.